erskine1/liri-node-app/README.md

 movie-this,"The Matrix"
 concert-this,"Ozzy Osbourne"
 ```
-Please note that when entering a search parameter in the command line, any searches containing special characters will need to be enclosed in quotes, or escape those characters in the command line.
+Please note that when entering a search parameter in the command line, any searches containing special characters will need to be enclosed in quotes, or escape those characters in the command line:

-Ex. `node liri.js movie-this "Bill & Ted's Excellent Adventure"`
+`node liri.js movie-this "Bill & Ted's Excellent Adventure"`

-Ex. `node liri.js movie-this Rosemary\'s Baby`
+`node liri.js movie-this Rosemary\'s Baby`